Skip to content

 Mang Da

 Mang Da looks like oversized, mutated cockroaches, but I can confirm that they’re not.
-They are called Mang Da Na in Thai and are the biggest kind of water bug there are.
+They are called Mang Da Na in Thai and are the biggest kind of water bug there.
 I think the English name is ‘Giant Water Bug’.
 These guys are not just another type of deep-fried insects on the pushcarts.
 They’re a little more special than that.
 This is because male Mang Da has a distinct fragrance that makes them an excellent ingredient for other Thai dishes, such as Nam Prik or Chili Paste, Som Tam or Papaya Salad, and you’ll also find Nam Pla Mang Da or Fish Sauce with Mang Da fragrance.
 Read more

 Poh Taek

-13. Goong Pad Sa-Tor
+Goong Pad Sa-Tor

 sato

-Sa-tor or smelly bean is local to Southern Thailand.
-It is eaten raw or like this dish, stir-fried with meats, often prawns.
+Sa-tor, or smelly bean, is local to Southern Thailand.
+It is eaten raw or, like this dish, stir-fried with meats, often prawns.
 Not all Thais can eat Sa-tor, though.
 Fun fact: people using the toilet after you might be able to tell that you just had Sa-Tor beans; as the name suggests, the thing is quite smelly, and the effect lasts a while.
 Enjoy 🙂

-4.6/5 - (14 votes)
+4.6/5 - (15 votes)